 Saving The World Through a New Perspective

 What is a world without our oceans?
 The painful reality of losing our desperately needed oceans and having them dry up is very real at this point, and oceanographer and marine biologist Dr. Sylvia Earle has spent the past sixty-five years of her life dedicated to finding the solution.
 Growing up in a small town in New Jersey, Sylvia Earle was able to create a strong relationship with nature in her own unique way.
 Being an explorer of her backyard and her mother being called the “bird lady” of the town, Earle and her family have always had a connection to nature and the way living species and substances survive in it (Tippett).
 Sylvia Earle first fell in love with the ocean after moving to Florida as a teen, finally being able to discover an entirely new world in its environment.
 After considering the oceans to be the most demanding thing on earth, Sylvia Earle was able to become one of the most important marine scientists to ever live.
-By addressing present-day issues and being a true supporter for marine protection, Earle is able to take on a role of being a powerful woman in this science field.
+By addressing present-day issues and being a true supporter for marine protection, Earle is a powerful woman in this science field.
 She is able to set an image for younger women to follow, that it is possible to put your dreams into action while also serving a very important social issue.
-Sylvia Earle is not only seen for her advocacy of young women in the sciences, but is also one of the greatest advocates for protecting the ocean due to her in-depth work with her programs that are proposed to relieve and study the problems associated with the decay of the ocean and revive its life from the destruction of humans.
+Sylvia Earle is not only seen for her advocacy of young women in the sciences, but she is also one of the greatest advocates for protecting the ocean due to her in-depth work with her programs that are proposed to relieve and study the problems associated with the decay of the ocean and revive its life from destruction by humans.